 5. Manual Test

-To perform a manual test, I had to write a new indicator for the AFI.
+To perform a manual test, I had to write a new indicator for the Aggregate Fisher Index.
 That was challenging and educational.
 The problem I had is that Kaabar uses a modified version of the Fisher Transform, so that threw me off for a while, since I am used to a different algorithm.
 You can see the result in the Manual test section.
 The manual test passed for E-mini S&P futures.

 There is enough complexity to make it interesting, but I do not feel that this system is overly complex in the entry or exit rules.